InfoServe-Services/.github/profile/README.md

-# InfoServe: Integrated Barangay Information and Service System
+# InfoServe: An Integrated Barangay Information and Services System

 **InfoServe** is an integrated digital platform developed to modernize barangay operations and public service delivery.
 It replaces outdated manual processes with a secure, data-driven system designed for accuracy, efficiency, and accessibility.